 Thomas-Dale, also known as Frogtown, is a neighborhood bordering a stretch of University Avenue west of the Minnesota State Capitol.
 Thomas-Dale was first developed with cheap worker housing in the late-19th century, and it has remained a blue-collar neighborhood.
 Thomas-Dale has some of the highest crime rates in St. Paul, and there are many reposed houses in this area.

-The Greater Frogtown Community Development Commission and other community organizations are working hard to preserve low- and moderate-income housing in the area, and they help support local businesses.
+The Greater Frogtown Community Development Commission and other community organizations are working hard to preserve low to moderate-income housing in the area.
+They also help support local businesses.
 As a result, gradually, things are changing in the area.

 A light rail line now connects downtown Minneapolis and downtown St. Paul, running along University Avenue and serving the Thomas-Dale neighborhood.